 Oregon Fire Grows to 308,000 Acres

 Sheriff’s deputies Friday were asking some Brookings-area residents to prepare to leave their homes immediately if notified.
-The fire was 15 percent contained.

 Elsewhere, portions of Mesa Verde National Park in Colorado reopened to the public Friday, 10 days after a wildfire near its best-known archaeological attractions forced it to close.

 Areas closest to the 2,601-acre fire, including the museum, the library and two cliff dwellings, remain closed.
 Park Superintendent Larry Wiese said helicopters were still dousing hot spots, and fire crews were still cleaning up.